What if all of Malden read the same book?

 Malden Reads is planning a broad range of activities for the community beginning in early 2019: from learning calligraphy to tea tastings to storytelling and understanding family and cultural histories.
 Opportunities for conversation on the book and related themes will be offered through book discussions, film screenings and special presentations.
 Malden Reads will continue to outreach local groups to collaborate with and co-host events, and welcomes collaboration and suggestions.

 The book selection committee will also provide a companion list of other suggested readings that will help to enrich the discussion of the book’s topics and themes.
-In addition, companion books for younger readers will be announced soon, sparking a range of programming for children and families related to the themes of The Tea Girl.
+In addition, companion books for younger readers are listed here, which will spark a range of programming for children and families related to the themes of The Tea Girl.

-The Malden Reads committee looks forward to deepening connections in the Malden community in 2018.
-To contact the committee with questions about the book, to collaborate on a program, or to be added to the email newsletter list, please email email@example.com.
+The Malden Reads committee looks forward to deepening connections in the Malden community in 2019.
+To contact the committee with comments, questions, or to be added to the email newsletter list, please email email@example.com.